makrai/notes/belinkov17-nmt-morph.md

 ### Impact of word frequency

-* e.g. Arabic POS and morphological tagging.
+* eg Arabic POS and morphological tagging.
 Figure 3 shows the effect
 * word-based vs. char-based reprs, obtained from the encoder of the Arabic-He (other language pairs are similar)
 * char-based model is superior especially on OOV words (+37.6% POS, +32.7%)